|Written by Paul D. Race for and|

 Variations on a Theme - For folks wanting a more authentic UK look, Lionel also made the same set in GWR green (with GWR brown coaches).
 One issue was labeled for Albert Hall (Lionel set #6-81279) and one was labeled for Kinlet Hall (Lionel set #6-30084).
 Lionel has also made a black and orange Halloween version (locomotive #6-18745 and coach set #6-35256), as well as a red and green holiday version called "Victorian Christmas" (Lionel set#6-81280).
 None of these sets are widely available.
 Or cheap if you can find them.

 Not to get ahead of myself, but Lionel has also made at least two battery-powered toy versions that I'll explain presently.
 The point is that I was thrilled to see an iconic UK locomotive get such exposure in the states.

 The Parks Get TheirsBack to the Hall Class locomotives, several of which are still intact.
-As the Harry Potter movies became more popular and theme parks started setting up their own "Wizarding World of Harry Potter" sections, more Hall class locomotives were cleaned up and used in static displays.
-There is at least one in Hollywood, one in Japan, and one at Universal Studios in Orlando.
+As the Harry Potter movies became more popular, theme parks started setting up their own "Wizarding World of Harry Potter" sections.
+I'm told that there are static displays of the Hogwarts Express in Hollywood and Japan.
+I've seen the one at Universal Studios in Orlando.

 As a fan of "high fantasy" and of trains, it's not often that those interests converge, but it's a lot of fun when they do.
 In 2010, Universal Studios, Orlando, completed a Hogsmeade village in their Islands of Adventure.
 The addition was so popular, Universal Studios decided to build Diagon Alley in the original Universal Studios park.
 By the time Diagon Alley opened in 2014, tracks connecting the two parks were installed and two locomotives and six coaches were ready to go.